brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

   - [Getting Server Data](#getServers)

 ## 1. Overview <a name="overview"></a>
-With the Knights and Sorcerer's (KaS) RESTful API, you can get detailed information about game servers and player characters.
+With the Knights and Sorcerers (KaS) RESTful API, you can get detailed information about game servers and player characters.

-Our endpoints response in JSON formation and use standard HTTP response codes.
+Our endpoints respond in JSON formation and use standard HTTP response codes.

-All requests must use the recure protocol: ```https```
+All requests must use the secure protocol: ```https```

 Our endpoints follow this base url: ``` https://BASEURL```